wp-plugins/simple-mathjax/readme.txt

 == Changelog ==

-`0.3` christianp: use wp_enqueue_script to allow others to use mathjax as a dependency.  removed disqus compatibility due to reports of it no longer working.
+`0.4` use safe mode (prevents evil scripts) by default

-`0.2` added disqus compatibility.
+`0.3` use wp_enqueue_script to allow others to use mathjax as a dependency (christianp).  removed disqus compatibility due to reports of it no longer working.

-enclosed the preamble in a hidden span to cover a small space created by mathjax v.2
+`0.2` added disqus compatibility. enclosed the preamble in a hidden span to cover a small space created by mathjax v.2

 `0.1` improved loading of the LaTeX preamble so that it appears just below the body tag, rather than in the header

 `0.0` initial release